-Market risk is managed and controlled through limits approved by the Bank's Board of Directors.
-These limits are allocated across business lines.
-The Bank has an independent market risk management and control subfunction, which is responsible for measuring, monitoring and reporting market risk exposures against limits on a daily basis.
+Market risk is managed and controlled through limits approved by the Bank's Board of Directors and Senior Management.
+These limits are allocated across business lines and legal entities.
+The Bank has an independent market risk management and control sub-function, which is responsible for measuring, monitoring and reporting market risk exposures against limits on a daily basis.
 The Bank is required to assess the market risks arising in its business and to transfer them either to its Markets and Securities Services or Markets Treasury for management, or to separate books managed under the supervision of ALCO.
 The Traded Risk function enforces the controls around trading in permissible instruments approved for each site as well as changes that follow completion of the new product approval process.
-Traded Risk also restricts trading in the more complex derivatives products to offices with appropriate levels of product expertise and robust control systems.
+Traded Risk also restricts trading in the more complex derivatives products to entities with appropriate levels of product expertise and robust control systems.